charmanon/Hangman-Game/README.md

 ## Description on how to use the app

+Play as a trainer with your trusty pokemon and solve hangman riddles to catch more pokemon!
 Press any key to guess the hangman words.
+The mobile version will use buttons.
 When you complete the hangman, you catch the pokemon.
 If you lose all your HP, the enemy runs away.

 ## Requirements